perftool-incubator/crucible-examples/iperf/README.md

    < more>
 ## Drop Hunter

-Drop-hunter is a small feature.
-The drop-hunter will step IPERF tx between high and low rates while analyzing the results of each step, and binary stepping to seek the highest 0-drop Tx rate and the lowest drop tx rate.
-To activate drop-hunter, add the "bitrate-range" variable to the test spec in the mv-params.json.
-The hunter mode progresses over multiple runs with different tx rate within a single client-start/client-stop pair to eliminate overhead.
+Drop-hunter is an add-on feature.
+The drop-hunter will step IPERF tx between high and low rates while analyzing the results of each step, and binary stepping to seek the highest Tx rate with acceptable drop rate.
+To activate drop-hunter, add the "bitrate-range" and "max-loss-pct" variables to the test spec in the mv-params.json.
+The hunter mode progresses over multiple runs with different tx rates within a single client-start/client-stop pair thus eliminating much of iteration start-up/shutdown overheads.
 Rate suffixes are KMG for Kbps,Mbps and Gbps.

 ## Configure the benchmark